kubermatic/docs/content/kubermatic/master/guides/installation/expose_strategy/_index.en.md

 * `Tunneling`: (alpha) With this strategy the traffic is routed to the based on a combination of SNI and HTTP/2 tunnels by the `nodeport-proxy`.

-Alternatively, the expose strategy can be overridden ad `Seed` level, meaning that it is possible to have different expose strategies on the same KKP cluster. e.g.
+Alternatively, the expose strategy can be overridden at `Seed` level, meaning that it is possible to have different expose strategies on the same KKP cluster. e.g.